 Best Hidden Gem: Hotel Hangaroa Eco Village & Spa, Easter Island, Chile

-This resort doesn’t just respect its natural environment, it strives to become invisible within it, with architecture inspired by the Rapa Nui ceremonial center incorporating curved walls, natural light, and grass roofs.
-Tiny volcanic Easter Island is 2,000 miles from Chile’s long coastline—about as off the beaten path as it gets for newlyweds with an adventurous spirit.
+At Hotel Hangaroa Eco Village & Spa, the location boasts architecture inspired by the Rapa Nui ceremonial center, with curved walls, natural light, and grass roofs.
+Tiny, volcanic Easter Island is 2,000 miles from Chile’s long coastline—about as removed as it gets for newlyweds with an adventurous spirit.

-The natural connection is evident in expeditions as well—scuba diving, horseback riding, ATV-ing and enrapturing Rapa Nui (the island’s native name) history and culture.
-Enjoy downtime at the swimming pool, reading room or Manavai Spa when you’re not indulging in one of two restaurants.
+The natural connection is evident in the hotel's expeditions, as well.
+During your stay, try scuba diving, horseback riding, ATV-ing, and enrapturing Rapa Nui (the island’s native name) history, and culture.
+Enjoy some downtime at the swimming pool, reading room, or the Manavai Spa, when you’re not indulging in one of the two restaurants.

 Most Exotic: Bambu Indah, Bali

 If any resort truly fits the word magical, Bambu Indah is it.
 There’s nothing to compare to this eco-boutique hotel in Bali’s rainforest-coated valleys surrounding Ubud.
 Made up of singular Javanese teak cottages, treetop tents, and houses with curved bamboo (a highly sustainable building material), Bambu Indah is simply one of a kind.